InterNetwork Calling Name - V7.0

 The ANSI On Line web site allows you to search for an ANSI Standards documents.
 There may be charges associated with acquiring ANSI documentation.

 ICNAM Service is charged on a per query basis.
 The ICNAM system automatically tallies the number of queries made by each Originating Point Code (OPC).
-It provides the Integrated Access Billing System (IABS) billing system with a quantity to be billed.
+It provides the Carrier Access Billing System (CABS) billing system with a quantity to be billed.

 CenturyLink will bill you the ICNAM rates on a monthly basis for the previous month.